joshuarudd/joshuarudd.com/sidebar-case-study/draft.md

 - [ ] required new license type and supporting user management

+#### Role

+Product Manager & Lead Designer

+#### Timeline

+2015 - 2016

 ## Challenge
+#### Background

 UserVoice is a platform for gathering user feedback and making sense of it.
 From 2008 to 2015, the primary way UserVoice gathered feedback was by allowing companies to set up forums and embed widgets that their end-users could use to submit feedback and vote on ideas.

-The more feedback is in UserVoice, the easier it is for teams to discover the top unmet needs of their customers.
+The more feedback companies have in UserVoice, the easier it is for them to discover the top unmet needs of their customers.

-However, *UserVoice wasn’t the only way users were submitting feedback.* A significant amount of feedback companies were receiving was coming from channels other than UserVoice – most often through support tickets, chat, sales calls, as well as social media, online reviews, blog comments, etc.
+However, *UserVoice wasn’t the only way users were submitting feedback.* A significant amount of feedback companies were receiving was coming from channels other than UserVoice – most often through support tickets and sales calls, but also through chat, social media, online reviews, blog comments, and more.

 **Insight:** People are going to use whatever method is most accessible and convenient to them in the moment to give feedback.

 #### Observations

-When a person would give feedback to a sales or support agent, we observed two primary workarounds team members would use to get that feedback into UserVoice:
+When someone would request a feature or give feedback directly to a sales or support agent rather than submitting it through UserVoice, we observed two primary workarounds team members would use to get that feedback into UserVoice.

 1. One method was to tell their customer to go to the UserVoice forum to post the same feedback they’d already given.
 However, telling customers that had already given feedback to give it again using the forum was frustrating to both the customer and the team member.
 Their customers felt like their feedback was just going to a black hole since the person they were trying to get help from was just redirecting them, and team members reported to us that their customers would often no end up giving the feedback again in UserVoice.
 2. Another method we saw was for the team member to create an idea in UserVoice themselves with that customer’s feedback.
 Unfortunately, the current tools did not allow that feedback to be attributed to the customer who actually gave it (it was instead attributed to the team member who created it), making it difficult to differentiate between internal vs. customer feedback, reducing the value of other insights and segmentation tools.